Thermal Friction as a Solution to the Hubble and Large-Scale Structure Tensions: Datasets and Methodology

 For \LCDM\ and DA EDE, we adopt the standard neutrino description, with one massive neutrino with minimal mass $m_{\nu} = 0.06 \, \text{eV}$ and two massless neutrinos.
 Allowing the number $N_{\rm ur}$ of massless neutrinos to vary as $N_{\rm ur} \in [0, 5]$, the cosmology labeled $\Neff$ adds one additional parameter to \LCDM.
 This cosmology also holds the number of massive neutrinos constant at 1, with a mass of $m_\nu = 0.06$ eV.

 The additional theory parameters beyond \LCDM\ in DA EDE are the constant thermal friction $\Upsilon$, the scalar field mass $m$ both in units of $[$Mpc$]^{-1}$ and the initial value $\phi_i$ of the scalar field in units of $[M_{\text{Pl}}]$.
-For our analysis, we reparameterize the model in terms of effective parameters ($m$, $\frac{m^2}{\Upsilon}$, $f_{\ede}$), where $f_{\ede}$ denotes the maximal fractional amount of scalar field and dark radiation energy density combined, and $\frac{m^2}{\Upsilon}$ maps onto the often used phenomenological parameter $z_c$, the redshift at which $f_{\ede}$ occurs.
+For our analysis, we reparameterize the model in terms of effective parameters ($m$, $\frac{m^2}{\Upsilon}$, $f_{\ede}$), where $f_{\ede}$ denotes the maximal fractional amount of scalar field and dark radiation energy density combined, and $\frac{m^2}{\Upsilon}$ maps onto the often used phenomenological parameter $z_c$, the redshift at which $f_{\ede}$ peaks \kb{as defined in Eq. \ref{eq:fede}}.

 We impose the priors in Table~\ref{tab:priors}, where the prior on $m^2/\Upsilon$ has the additional prior of $m \ll \Upsilon$ to remain in the overdamped regime.
 The purpose of this is two-fold.
 Primarily, this forces the scalar field to instantaneously dump its energy density into the dark radiation, which then dilutes away as $a^{-4}$.
 Early dark energy scenarios only alleviate the Hubble tension if their energy density dilution is at least as fast as that of radiation \cite{Poulin:2018dzj}, a box ticked by this additional prior.
 Another valuable advantage of this choice is that our results become broadly applicable to all other choices of potentials, as the evolution of the scalar is dominated by thermal friction, making the specifics of its potential irrelevant.
 Hence the fine-tuning of EDEs is guaranteed to be alleviated by the construct of overdamped DA EDE itself - regardless of potential.